kvervel/ubuild-jekyll/_posts/2018-09-10-sea-of-wishes.md

 ![A person is kneeling on a tiled stone floor.
 In front of them lies five cards, face down.
 The room is dark, and a spotlight is shining on the person and the cards. ](/uploads/2018/09/11/seaofwishes-play.jpg)

-_Picture taken from our very first run of_ Sea of Wishes in Vilnius, Lithuania_._
+_Picture taken from our very first run of_ Sea of Wishes _in Vilnius, Lithuania._